|

 and the

-R24 model began in 2005, a bicycle that is even more compact when folded
+began in 2005, a bicycle that is even more compact when folded (as a matter

 lighter and easier to fold.